code100x/chess/README.md

 npm install
 ```

-These commands install all the necessary dependencies required to run both the frontend and backend of the Chess Platform.
+This command install all the necessary dependencies required to run both the frontend and backend of the Chess Platform.

 ## Usage